-So…I decided on making a vegan vanilla sheet cake because I wanted to make a vegan tiramisu, and after trying various methods for making the sponge layer parts for the tiramisu a sheet cake seemed like the smartest way to go about it.
+So…I decided on making a vegan vanilla sheet cake because I wanted to make a vegan tiramisu, and after trying various methods for making the cake layer parts for the tiramisu a sheet cake seemed like the smartest way to go about it.

 And then the sheet cake came out so well that I was like: well I have to do the sheet cake recipe for the blog!

 And the tiramisu?
 Well, that also came out great!

 I made maybe an odd choice for the frosting.
 I did a little insta-story of frosting one of the test versions of the cake, with a simple white vanilla frosting, and when I viewed the little video, it just looked a bit…. boring.